★ “It is not what you make, but what you get to keep that matters.”

 Required Minimum Distribution (RMD) Optimization

-Consequence for failing to take RMD: If you do not take any distributions, or if the distributions are not large enough, you may have to pay a 50% excise tax on the amount not distributed as required.
-To report the excise tax, you may have to file IRS Form 5329.
+If you don’t take any distributions, or if the distributions are not large enough, you may have to pay a 50% excise tax on the amount not distributed as required.
+For more detailed information, feel free to contact us at Federal Benefits Advisors.

 IF ALL OF THE ABOVE SEEMS TOO COMPLICATED, JUST CONTACT US, WE CAN WALK YOU THROUGH IT ALL.